5 things to know about the latest charges against Donald Trump

 Two months later, he was indicted for mishandling classified documents.
 His polling average jumped again.

-As of Monday, ahead of the news of the latest indictment, Trump was still in the lead.
+As of Monday, ahead of the news of the latest indictment, Trump was still in the lead among Republican presidential candidates.

 5. Charges for 2020 election interference are starting to pile up